 It’s an indisputable fact nowadays GDPR and CCPA — and the other, lesser-known consumer protection laws in place and coming soon — are must-obey for every company that operates or handles data in the particular locations in question.

 In other words?
-Failure to comply with the consumer data protection acts is not an option.
+Failure to comply with these consumer data protection acts, among others, is simply not an option.

-Thus, you would be wise to convince your C-suite a consent management platform is more than worth the investment, given both the intricacy of these data privacy policies and the value to be gained from continuing to deliver individualized marketing to your customer and prospects.
+Thus, you’d be wise to convince your C-suite a consent management solution is more than worth the investment, given both the intricacy of these data privacy policies and the value to be gained from continuing to deliver individualized marketing to customers and prospects.

 The simple question you can present to your executive team can easily make the case:

-- “There is a mandate for data compliance and inherent value in basing marketing on first-party data.
-With a consent management solution in place, we’ll actually have even better data, because it is transparently collected and used.
-Why wouldn’t we take advantage of that?“
+“There is a mandate for data compliance and inherent value in basing marketing on first-party data.
+With a consent management solution in place, we’ll actually have even better data, because it is transparently collected and used.”

 For many leadership teams, revenue growth is a primary concern — as it should be.